FerRacimo/CopenhagenTutorial/WrightFisherTutorial.md

 (based on scripts by Graham Coop)

-Download the R script simulateWF.R from this github repository into a folder in your computer, then cd into that folder and start running the R console:
+Start running the R console and load the following R file:

 ```
 R